About Us

 Thomas Lindell (Finland)

 Thomas is a people-focused leader with 20 years of international experience across three countries and multiple industries.
-My goal is to drive social impact by promoting diversity, inclusion, mental health, and sustainable education within workplaces and communities.
-I work with organizations aiming to enhance social and environmental responsibility, particularly in Finland, the Nordics, and globally.
-My expertise combines a university degree with certifications in HR leadership, workplace mental health, diversity & inclusion, and advanced gestalt methodology.
-I have held various HR and executive roles with both global and regional responsibilities and have 11 years of experience in compulsory and adult education.
-My focus areas include organizational psychology, team development, and fostering employee well-being, engagement, and belonging.
+His goal is to drive social impact by promoting diversity, inclusion, mental health, and sustainable education within workplaces and communities.
+He work with organizations aiming to enhance social and environmental responsibility, particularly in Finland, the Nordics, and globally.
+Thomas’ expertise combines a university degree with certifications in HR leadership, workplace mental health, diversity & inclusion, and advanced gestalt methodology.
+He has held various HR and executive roles with both global and regional responsibilities and have 11 years of experience in compulsory and adult education.
+His focus areas include organizational psychology, team development, and fostering employee well-being, engagement, and belonging.

 Dr. Peter Paulus (Germany)